arevolutioner/sillynium/README.md

 </p>

 # Sillynium
 Automatically generate python selenium scripts by drawing coloured boxes around webpage elements.
-Please see [ROADMAP](ROADMAP.md) for how it works, vision, and what still needs to be done.
+Please see [ROADMAP](ROADMAP.md) for how it works, vision, and what needs to be done.

 TODO: VIDEO GOES HERE, WATERMARK VIDEO, ADD COMMENTS TO HTML/CSS/JS file/s, add visual diagram to roadmap for sillynium.py